alexcg1/my-first-jina-app/chapters/all_in_one.md

 ## Prepare the Data

-Our goal is to find out who said what in South Park episodes when a user queries a phrase.
+Our goal is to find out who said what in Star Trek episodes when a user queries a phrase.
 The [SouthPark dataset](https://github.com/BobAdamsEE/SouthParkData/) contains the characters and lines from seasons 1 to 19.
 Many thanks to [BobAdamsEE](https://github.com/BobAdamsEE) for sharing this awesome resource!👏

 Now let's ensure we're back in our base folder and download and process this dataset by running: